muchimi/JoystickGremlinEx/README.md

 # Change log

 ### (m76T62B) hotfix
+- New: Hide default mode option in "UI" options.
+  Behavior: This option will make the "Default" profile disappear from the mode selection boxes provided that (1) Another root level mode exists (2) the Default mode has no mappings in it.
+If neither are true, the mode will show even if the option to hide it is enabled for obvious reasons.
+The mode is still visible in the profile mode configuration list for obvious reasons.
+This really has no functionality outside of hiding the "Default" mode if it is an annoyance.
+This option is off by default.

-- Fix: V13 profile version, converts old style GUIDs to new style GUIDs for consistency across the board.
+- Fix: GUID format errors or missing devices.
+New V13 profile version, converts old style GUIDs (various formats) to new style GUIDs for consistency across the board.
 This will bump profile versions to version 13.
-- New: Hide default mode option.
-This will make the "Default" profile disappear from the mode drop down boxes provided that (1) Another root level mode exists (2) the default mode has no mappings in it.
-If neither are true, the mode will show even if the option to hide it is enabled for obvious reasons.
+GUIDs in M76T62 are unified.
+The string representation will be lowercase hexadecimal without brackets or hyphens when a string is needed.
+-
+- Fix: cycle mode action selector updated to use new display method.

+- UI: more code hardening for additional thread safety

 ### (m76T62A) hotfix
 - Fix: State not changing to the commanded state in map to state depending on how the state change was triggered.